UIBoard/tools/Drafts/Prior art.md

 #### Prescriptive theory

-Hundreds of papers[^Merino 2018] have been written with inventions and suggestions of new ways of visualising software.
+Hundreds of papers[^Merino 2018] have been written with inventions and suggestions of new ways for visualising software.
 But "in designing notations, the majority of effort is spent on semantics, with graphical conventions largely an afterthought.
 Typically, no design rationale, scientific or otherwise, is provided for visual representation choices.
 While SE has developed mature methods for evaluating and designing semantics, it lacks equivalent methods for visual syntax." [^Moody 2009]

 To counter this, T. Green layed out a foundation with his work on the Cognitive Dimensions of Notations [^Green 1989][^Blackwell 2001].
 Later on, Moody et al. refined his findings and used it to construct a more rigid framework toward a "Scientific Basis for Constructing Visual Notations in Software Engineering" [^Moody 2009] in which they "define a set of principles for designing cognitively effective visual notations: ones that are optimized for human communication and problem solving.
 Together these form a design theory, called the Physics of Notations as it focuses on the physical (perceptual) properties of notations rather than their logical (semantic) properties.
 The principles were synthesized from theory and empirical evidence from a wide range of fields and rest on an explicit theory of how visual notations communicate." [^Moody 2009] This framework will be used further in this thesis together with the techniques for graph exploration from Pienta et al. [^Pienta 2015] as a foundation to guide the design of our tool to explore component based UI code.